Starter motors have a hard job, and I have owned many cars where the starter motor has eventually needed to be changed.

 If this does not happen, then the solenoid is faulty.

-Touch the end of the red jump lead onto the large terminal of the starter.
+Touch the end of the red jump lead onto the large terminal of the starter motor.
+The shaft should rotate strongly, if no then there is a fault and the entire unit should be replaced.

-This clip shows the starter motor being tested.
+This video shows the starter motor being tested.